 The persons named as proxies will vote or withhold from voting the Shares in respect of which they are appointed or vote for or against any particular question, in accordance with the instructions of the Shareholder appointing them.
 In the absence of such instructions, the Shares will be voted in favour of all matters identified in the enclosed Notice of Annual and Special Meeting.
 The enclosed form of proxy confers discretionary authority upon the persons named therein with respect to amendments or variations to matters identified in the Notice of Meeting and to other matters which may properly come before the Meeting.
-At the time of printing of this Information Circular, management of the Corporation knows of no such amendment, variation or other matter expected to come before the Meeting other than the matters referred to in the Notice of Annual and Special Meeting.
-However, if any amendments or other matters not known to management should properly come before the Meeting, the accompanying form of proxy confers discretionary authority upon the persons named therein to vote on such amendments or matters in accordance with their best judgment.
+At the time of printing of this Information Circular, management of the Corporation knows of no such amendment, variation or other matter expected to come before the Meeting other than the matters referred to in the Notice of Annual and Special Meeting, the accompanying form of proxy confers discretionary authority upon the persons named therein to vote on such amendments or matters in accordance with their best judgment.